-Location: Electrical Works & Materials
+Location: Electrical - All Areas

-Electrical - Power Points - Damaged/Faulty The power points in areas were found to be damaged or faulty at the time of inspection.
-This occurs generally when the building materials have either aged and decayed or as a result of impact damage (accidental or deliberate).
+Electrical Power Points - Damaged/Faulty

+The power points in areas were found to be damaged or faulty at the time of inspection.
+This occurs generally when the power point plate or the switch mechanisms have either worn, decayed or burnt out as a result of electrical arching.

 Repair and/or replacement of the power points is advised to ensure the fixture and it's associated structures are safe and fully operational.

 A licensed electrician should be appointed to repair/replace the power points as soon as possible.

-Please engage a licensed electrician to further inspect the property for the repairs and replacements as required.
+Please engage a licensed electrician to further inspect the property for the repairs and